edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_7.md

 - How does Router ID get chosen in Cisco Routers

 - Picking the Router ID:
-    - Step 1: `sh run` to check if there's any `router-id` pre-assigned value
+    - Step 1: `sh run` to check if there's any `router-id` pre-assigned value in the run config
     - Step 2: Router ID can be manually configured with `router-id <value>`. where `value` is random, but must be unique.
         - example:
         -